-This can be as simple as asking God to help you use this scripture, or it may be a greater insight on what He may be revealing to you.
-Remember, prayer is a two way conversation, so be sure to listen to what God has to say!
+This can be as simple as asking God to help you use this scripture, or it may be a greater insight into what He may be revealing to you.
+Remember, prayer is a two-way conversation, so be sure to listen to what God has to say!
 Now, write it out.

 Another Simple Bible Reading Method You Can Use

 The following is a bible reading method.
 It is very simple: Pray, Read, Think, Pray.

 Pencil or pen, paper or notebook, Bible.
 You may want to use a Bible Commentary, Topical Bible’s and Dictionaries here to help you locate verses on a certain topic in which you're interested or Bible character.
 Others may include using a preplanned Bible Plan.
 They are designed for a successful Bible reading for you.
 At our sister website, we have Online Bible study tools can also help you learn how to study the Bible.